Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Insomnia

-Since caffeine has a half-life of around 5 hours, it could take anywhere from 1.5 to 9.5 hours to flush it out of your system [5].
+Since caffeine has a half-life of around 5 hours, it could take anywhere from 1.5 to 9.5 hours to flush it out of your system, as reported by Medical News Today [5].

-So, if you consume pre-workout any time after the late evening, your chances of getting a good night's rest are extremely low.
+If you consume pre-workout any time after the late evening, say goodbye to your chances of getting a good night's rest.

 Liver Damage

-According to a 2021 review, overconsuming some workout supplements could adversely affect your liver function [6].
+According to a 2021 review published by the National Institutes of Health, overconsuming some pre-workout supplements could adversely affect your liver function [6].

-Certain pre-workouts contain around 15–25 mg of niacin, and your body can tolerate around 30–50 mg [7].
+Certain pre-workouts contain around 15–25 mg of niacin, and your body can tolerate around 30–50 mg, as per the US Department of Health Services [7].
 So the average pre-workout cuts it pretty close.

-A niacin overdose could lead to hepatitis and liver failure [8].
+A niacin overdose could lead to hepatitis and liver failure as reported in the National Journal of Medicine [8].

 Frequent Urination and Dehydration

-Too much caffeine can even cause diarrhea, leading to dehydration [10].
+The International Foundation for Gastrointestinal Disorders also reports that too much caffeine can cause diarrhea, leading to dehydration [10].

 Headaches